csprance/next-smrt/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

 # Next-SMRT
-> Next.js, Styled Components, Material-UI, Redux (With Redux-Toolkit), Typescript
+> Next.js, Styled Components, Material-UI, Zustand (Redux replacement), Typescript

 A lot of the next.js examples have some of those features but not all together.
 So I decided to roll them all into one boilerplate.